sonofborge/covid19-event-risk-planner/README.md

 # COVID19 risk planner R-Shiny application

 ## Installation

+### Docker and Compose

+1. Pull down the repo (specifically, the `sonofborge` branch) and change into the project directory.

+    ```sh
+    git clone -b sonofborge https://github.com/sonofborge/covid19-event-risk-planner.git && cd covid19-event-risk-planner
+    ```

+1. Create and modify `.env` for your needs.

+    ```sh
+    cp .env.example .env
+    ```

+1. Build the Docker image (this will take a while, so grab some :coffee:).

+    ```sh
+    docker build -t covid19risk .
+    ```

+1. Run Docker Compose.

+    ```sh
+    docker-compose up -d
+    ```

+#### First Time Running

+If this is the first time running the application, you will need to run several scripts inside the container.

+1. Hop inside the newly-created container...

+    ```sh
+    docker exec -it covid19risk bash
+    ```

+1. And run the following scripts.

+    ```sh
+    /srv/shiny-server/makeDailyMaps.sh 0
+    /srv/shiny-server/makeDailyPlots.sh
+    /srv/shiny-server/update_current.sh
+    /srv/shiny-server/update_daily.sh
+    ```

+1. Now,
+    the application should be fully provisioned and running.

+### Locally

 `COVID19 risk planner R-Shiny application` is an R-Shiny application that requires R 3.4+, shinyserver, and several R packages.
 Optionally, you can deploy behind a webserver (Apache or NGINX) to act as the reverse proxy and handle SSL termination.